Last Updated on June 19, 2025 by George Pavlopoulos

 - Mother Holle

-Grimmwelt Kassel: conclusion
+Grimmwelt Kassel: Final thoughts

-The Grimmwelt Kassel is one of the nicest German museums and definitely, the place to see if you’re interested in the Grimm fairytales.
+The Grimmwelt Kassel is one of the nicest German museums and definitely the place to see if you’re interested in the Grimm fairytales.
 Visiting the museum feels like entering the colorful yet enigmatic world of the Grimm Brothers.
 The two linguists left their footprint in the literary world, and their dedication to their work is truly fascinating.

 One can only admire the Grimms’ passion for research and writing: to collect more than two hundred folktales and at the same time work on the biggest German Language Dictionary is something to respect.